LEARNAcademy/winter-break-exercises/README.md

 - Formatting: Is it help or hurt your ability to understand the code quickly
 - Comments: Are they helpful and accurate?
 - Logic: Is there another way to achieve the same behavior?
 What are the pros and cons of doing it that way?
+- Compliments: What does the code do well?

 ### Code Review Assignments